NickvisionApps/Parabolic/README.md

 A C++20 compiler is also required to build Parabolic.

+**If building the GNOME version, `blueprint-compiler` must be installed from your system package manager as it is not available on `vcpkg`.**

 ### Configuring vcpkg
 1. Set the `VCPKG_ROOT` environment variable to the path of your vcpkg installation's root directory.
 #### Windows